Now that the dust has settled on another great Infosecurity Europe, it’s time to reflect on what went well at the cyber security show.

 Big announcements about big money

-As usual, several businesses used Infosec to make big financial announcements this year.
-For example, SentinelOne revealed that it has secured $120 million in series D investment.
-Our client Recorded Future also announced its acquisition by venture capital firm Insight Venture Partners for $780 million.
+As usual, several of our clients used Infosec to make big financial announcements this year.
+For example, SentinelOne revealed that it has secured $120 million in series D investment, and this was swiftly followed just days later by Vectra announcing it had secured a $100 million round of funding led by TCV to support its rapid global expansion and R&D initiatives.
+Recorded Future also announced its acquisition by venture capital firm Insight Venture Partners for $780 million.

 This demonstrates that there is plenty of investor action going on in the sector, and with the amount of new players seen at the show indicating the vibrancy of the cyber security industry, there is likely to be much more ahead.